SpyrosChouliaras/Prometheus/YCSB_installation.md

-# Install YCSB and configure for MongoDB
+# Install YCSB and run a workload in MongoDB

 ## Download the latest release of YCSB.